When Is the Best Time

 Our unique Ultimate Guide to ‘The Wave’.
 Covering everything from winning the lottery, weather to insider tips:

 Everything from the above infographic can also be found in the text below, as well as additional tips at the bottom.
-All information is up-to-date for the year 2019 and even 2020.
-In addition, it will be extended on a regular basis for major changes.

 - Protection: In order to protect this outstanding scenery, only 64 persons are allowed to hike ‘The Wave’ every day.
 The permits are available from the Bureau of Land Management.

 - Where: A permit can be obtained online (called advanced lottery) or via daily (via app): 48 persons are awarded permits via an online lottery, the other 16 via a daily lottery using the app within the geofence area.
 The permit fee is $7.
 More info on the lottery can be found below and here: BLM Lottery The Wave.
 Didn’t win online?
 Try the daily lottery!

 - The Hike: This is one of the most fascinating hikes on our planet.
 A truly surreal experience like no other.
 It’s a 6 miles (10 km) round trip.
 The difficulty is medium and it’s not marked.

 - Geology: It’s a 190 million-year sandstone rock formation from the Jurassic Period.
 It took wind and water millions of years to turn sand dunes into rock.